BlockchainCommons/Gordian/Docs/Security.md

 <img src="https://github.com/Fonta1n3/Bitcoin-StandUp/blob/master/Images/ok.png" alt="tap yes" width="400"/>

-*GordianNode* then creates a random filename with a `.auth` extension, writes the public key to it, and saves it to `/usr/local/var/lib/tor/standup/authorized_clients/`.
+*GordianServer* then creates a random filename with a `.auth` extension, writes the public key to it, and saves it to `/usr/local/var/lib/tor/standup/authorized_clients/`.